Updated: 23 June, 2025

 Studies show that when doctors and nurses demonstrate empathy, patients are more likely to feel understood and respected, which directly boosts their trust and satisfaction with the healthcare experience.

 For instance, a study using video-recorded consultations revealed that patients rated interactions with empathetic physicians more positively.
 In this research, consultations were recorded to observe how varying levels of physician empathy influenced patient outcomes.
-Patients who perceived their doctors as more empathetic reported higher levels of satisfaction, confidence in treatment recommendations, and quality of care, which correlates with better health outcomes and increased likelihood of following medical advice.
+Patients who see their doctors as empathetic often feel more satisfied with their care.
+They also report greater trust in treatment recommendations and a higher quality of care.
+This connection leads to better health outcomes and makes patients more likely to follow medical advice.
 British Journal of General Practice.

 Additionally, empathy can influence patient perceptions of competence and reduce patient anxiety, contributing to a sense of partnership and safety in the healthcare setting.